pedestal/pedestal/app/docs/design-spec.md

 We currently do not support reporting changes to vectors.
 This is because we don't yet know how we would do it.
 The problem with vectors is that they don't have stable keys.
-If we remove the first item in a vector with 10000 items we would produce 10000 changes instead of just one.
+If we remove the first item in a vector with 10,000 items, we would produce 10,000 changes instead of just one.

 Maybe using a technique like the one above involving wildcards would help.

 ### API

-The model has a simple API.

 #### apply-transform